stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

     which will install GNU make as `gmake`, which means you can run `gmake` whenever you would otherwise use `make`.

 === "Windows"
-    Go to [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and download & run the setup link containing "Complete package, except sources".
+    Go to [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm){target="_blank" rel="noopener noreferrer"} and download & run the setup link containing "Complete package, except sources".
 Once this is installed, you should be able to run `make` from either cmd or PowerShell.
 (As before, you may need to restart your terminal to reload the `PATH` environment variable.)

 ## Curl